Random Forest Weighted Local Fr\'echet Regression with Random Objects: Proposed Method

+where $\epsilon \sim \mathcal{N}\left(0, 0.2^2\right)$.
+The values of the random forest kernel at $100$ training samples when making a prediction at the center $(0.5, 0.5)$ are displayed in Fig.~\ref{figure:adaptive}.
 It can be observed that the weights decay much more quickly along the $X^{(1)}$ direction and are less influenced by the value of $X^{(2)}$.
 Under the construction mechanism of the random forest, samples that are close to the target point in the $X^{(1)}$ direction are considered important for prediction, which is consistent with the fact that $Y$ is only relevant to $X^{(1)}$ in \eqref{example}.
 Unlike the random forest kernel, the Euclidean distance based kernel does not have such an adaptive nature, and the local neighborhoods determined by it for the target point will not spread out in irrelevant directions. \end{example}

-\section{Theoretical properties}
+\section{Theoretical Properties}

+In this section, we first introduce the population objective form of our method RFWLCFR, and then establish its theoretical properties from three perspectives: consistency, convergence rate, and asymptotic distribution.

-\subsection{Population target}
+\subsection{Population Target}